Ukrainian Amateur Football Championship

-Ukrainian Amateur Football Championship (Чемпіонат України з футболу серед аматорів) is an annual association football competition in Ukraine among amateur teams.
+The Ukrainian Amateur Football Championship (Чемпіонат України з футболу серед аматорів) is an annual association football open competition in Ukraine among amateur teams.
 The competition is administered by the Ukrainian Association of Amateur Football (AAFU).
+The tournament is an open competition allowing any amateur team to participate.
+Although not the ultimate, it is one of the feeders of the Ukrainian football league system.

 The championship replaced the Soviet competitions among collectives of physical culture (KFK).
+Since its introduction in 1964, the tier has been organized as a multi-group competition with regional grouping.
+During the Soviet period, the number of participants fluctuated between 18 in 1967 and 94 in 1990 and 1991 seasons.
+Following the independence, the number of participants also fluctuated between 14 in 2010 and 91 in 1994-95.

 Competition organization

 Qualification

 There are no requirements or restrictions on the number of representatives from each region, and participation is voluntary and/or by invitation.
 There is no relegation.
 The pool of teams, competition organization, and season regulations are reviewed on an annual basis.

 The majority of teams participating in the Ukrainian Amateur football championship also compete in their respective regional (oblast) football championships.
 The number of groups was reduced, and their size was increased, yet to the point where the participating teams were still able to compete in their respective regional competitions.

 Current format

-As the effort to reintegrate the competition into the national league system, the competitions changed back again to a fall-spring calendar in 2016, synchronizing the competition's calendar with professional-level championships.
+As part of the effort to reintegrate the competition into the national league system, the competitions changed back again to a fall-spring calendar in 2016, synchronizing the competition's calendar with professional-level championships.
 Since the recent reorganization in 2016, the competition format has still preserved its 2 phases: